SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 5. Check if your site is mobile-friendly

 I know that I'm probably the 1385th telling you that Google is going nuts about making the Web more mobile-friendly.
 This is a pretty hyped-up topic, but I just can't resist including it in our 30-minute SEO exercise.
-You may have already spotted where to check if your site is adapted for mobile.
+You may have already spotted where to check if your site is adapted for mobile devices.
 In case you haven't, there's a mobile-friendly parameter in the same old Encoding and technical factors section.
 Check out the status, if it's "Yes", than congrats.
 If the status is "No", than hit the status button and make your site mobile-friendly ASAP.

 Well, now that your landing page can be exhibited in some SEO museums as a perfect example of on-page optimization, let's turn to your website's technical audit.
 We need to make sure it's safe and sound or cure it on time to proceed with auditing and collecting some brand new links for you.
+Out with the on-page SEO and on with the exciting task of Audit.

 - Open your project in WebSite Auditor, go to the Pages submodule, and hit Update Pages.